Back to guides

 Scenario Authentication adding credentials

-5. Add the site or page you would like to scan & monitor, and the authentication access details:
+5. Add the site or page you would like to scan & monitor, along with the authentication access details:

 Adding the script for the scenario